Xilinx/Vitis-AI/3.5/html/_sources/docs/ref_design_docs/README_DPUCV2DX8G.md.txt

 For the clock design, make sure that:
 - s_axi_aclk for 's_axi_control' should use clock with lower frequency (e.g. 150M Hz) to get better timing.
 - 'AI Engine Core Frequency' should be 4 times of DPUCV2DX8G's m_axi_clk, or the maximum AI Engine frequency.
-In this TRD, it is 1250M Hz (the maximum AI Engine frequency of XCVE2802-2MP device on the VEK280 board).
+In this reference, it is 1250MHz (the maximum AI Engine frequency of XCVE2802-2MP device on the VEK280 board).
 The value of 'AI Engine Core Frequency' can be set in the platform design files or 'vitis_prj/scripts/postlink.tcl'.

 ### 6.2 Changing the Platform